Yield: 9″ chai apple crumb cake // Total Time: 1 hr. 30 min. // Disclaimer: This post includes affiliate links.

 - Add in half of the flour mixture, and mix by hand just until the flour is incorporated.
 Add in all of the buttermilk and mix until combined.
 Add in the rest of the flour, and lightly fold the mixture together just until all of the flour is incorporated.

-- Pour the butter cake batter into the prepared cake pan, smoothing out the top.
+- Pour the remaining cake batter into the pan and smooth it out into an even layer.
 Place the apples on top of the batter, making sure to leave out the juice from the apples.
-(Keep the leftover juice if you plan on making the glaze!)
-Top the apples on the cake with the streusel.
+(Be sure to keep the leftover juice for the glaze!)

 - Let the cake cool in the pan until no longer too hot to touch, then use the parchment to lift the cake out of the pan.

 Chai Glaze (optional)

 - In a small bowl, whisk together the powdered sugar and leftover juice from the apples.
 If the mixture is too thick, add some more juice, or milk if none is left.
 If the mixture is too thin, add more powdered sugar.

 - Once the cake has cooled to room temperature, drizzle the glaze over the top.
 Serve and enjoy!